imallona/cg_context/README.md

 ### Data aggregation by motif

 For each sample, genome-wide reports of the per-cytosine methylation status (e.g. with a record per cytosine including its coordinate, mapping strand, number of methylated reads, number of unmethylated reads) were obtained.
 Next, we added the strand-aware 8-mer sequence context using the bedtools v2.27.1 suite including `slop` and `getfasta` commands.
 Thus, we stored the methylation status (at least a methylated read) and unmethylated (only unmethylated reads) of each cytosine and its sequence context.
-Script XXX.
+Script `extract_motifs_frequency_from_bam_binary.sh` (see below).

 To aggregate the data by sequence, we generated count tables with the number of methylated and unmethylated instances.
 The CpG count table contained 4^6 = 4096 possible sequences (since two positions, CG, are fixed), whereas the CpH count table reported 4^6*3 = 12288 possible sequences (since the `C` position is fixed and the H can only be [A,C,T]).